zeur-org/.github/profile/README.md

 * **Zero-interest, flexible repayment** for borrowers
 * **High, stable yields** on EURC for lenders
 * A smooth **bridge between crypto and real-world spending** using regulated, fiat-backed EURC

-## Overview

-Zeur blends DeFi lending with staking to let users borrow EUR stablecoins while earning yield on their crypto collateral.

 ## Key Features